 PricewaterhouseCoopers (PwC) was formed in 1998 by a merger between Price Waterhouse and Coopers & Lybrand.
 In Africa, PwC are the largest professional services provider, with almost 400 partners and more than 9 000 across 34 countries.
 PwC is a provider of assurance, tax and advisory services, with more than 180 000 employees across the global network in 158 countries.

 The company are headquartered in London, United Kingdom and are proudly the second largest professional services company across the globe, as well as being one out of the “Big Four auditors” worldwide.

 ABOUT THE BURSARY

-Bursaries are open to students who are studying (or intend on studying) towards one of the following qualifications: BCom Accounting/ BCompt Accounting/ Bachelor of Accountancy/ Business Science degree which leads to Chartered Accountancy at a SAICA recognised university in South Africa.
+Bursaries are open to students who are studying (or intend on studying) towards one of the following degree which leads to a Chartered Accountancy qualification at a SAICA recognised university in South Africa:

 The bursary programme will cover a portion of tuition expenses, prescribed books – the amount of cover will be determined by evidence that students cannot cover the cost of their studies.
 Students will however, be required to pick up the remainder of the study costs.

 On completion of their studies, students must be prepared to work for PwC on a training contract.

 The goal of the bursary scheme is to financially assist exceptional young people who find themselves without the needed funding to pursue their studies in the Accounting sector.
 Bursaries are granted to students with excellent school/ university academic records.

 Applicants must satisfy the following criteria before applying:

 - Committed to studying Chartered Accountancy,